 What to eat and drink in Belgium

 #28 Food in Belgium reflects the rest of the country and its location between France and Germany.
-You could say that Belgian cuisine is a served with French quality and German quantity.
-Although what you probably know is the Junk/fast/tasty food… The Belgian chocolates, the waffles, the fries and obviously the beer!
+You could say that Belgian cuisine is served with French quality and German quantity.
+Although what you probably know is the Junk/fast/tasty food… The Belgian chocolates, the waffles, the fries, and obviously the beer!

-When in Belgium particularly in Brussels you will be presented with dozens of chocolatiers offering an uncountable variety of chocolates.
-Do yourself a favor, put your diet on a break and try a few!
+When in Belgium, particularly in Brussels, you will be presented with dozens of chocolatiers offering an uncountable variety of chocolates.
+Do yourself a favor, put your diet on a break, and try a few!
 They are really worth it!
 Some of the most famous brands are Neuhaus, Guylian, Godiva, and Leonidas.

-At traveldrafts, we are quite the sweet tooth so we kinda love the idea of having chocolates and waffles available all the time!
-Whenever in Belgium (even in the airport) we crave for some Waffles with chocolate.
+At traveldrafts, we are quite the sweet tooth, so we kind of love the idea of having chocolates and waffles available all the time!
+Whenever in Belgium (even in the airport), we crave some waffles with chocolate.

 #31 Did you know French Fries are actually Belgian?
 And they take it seriously!
 Belgians love their fries which are sold at fast food stands and in dedicated fast-food restaurants called friteries, frietkot, or frituur.

 #32 Beer is very important in Belgium.
-There are hundreds (or thousands) of beers brands and varieties.
+There are hundreds (or thousands) of beer brands and varieties.
 The beer menu in bars and pubs is really impressive and reflects the huge beer culture of the country.

 Here at travel drafts, we can honestly say that we learned to like mussels in Belgium!
-It wasn’t one of our favorite things but after trying them in Belgium it really opened our eyes.
-Hence, we recommend you to do the same!
+It wasn’t one of our favorite things, but after trying them in Belgium, it really opened our eyes.
+Hence, we recommend you do the same!